 Inpatient Clinical Nutrition Care

-During a hospital stay, John Muir Health’s inpatient registered dietitians function as vital members of your healthcare team.
+During a hospital stay, our inpatient registered dietitians function as vital members of your healthcare team.
 RDs work with your doctor to provide assessments and medical nutrition therapy to help ensure your nutritional plan meets your individual needs.

 Outpatient Nutrition Therapy and Education

 John Muir Health’s outpatient registered dietitians (RD) are available by appointment to provide comprehensive nutritional evaluations and medical nutrition therapy (MNT).
 Consultations are individualized to meet your needs and optimize your health and well-being.

 MNT is medical treatment based on nutrition and involves eating the right foods and nutrients to help manage certain diseases and conditions.
 Some of the conditions we treat with MNT include: